1587/speaking-exam/00-part3.md

 I like the Chinese musician LangLang, he palys classical music on the piano,
 (his music is mild, sound very comfortable.	)

-Usually, I choose music from the internet. like youtube  /ˈjuːtuːb/ , apple music. i can see other people' comments about the music.
+Usually, I choose music from internet. like youtube  /ˈjuːtuːb/ , apple music. i can see other people' comments about the music.

 I like to listen to music by my iphone when i am free.
-Because I am very busy with working and I don't have much time to go to music center.
+Because I am very busy with work and I don't have much time to go to music center.
-It is very convenient by iphone, I can listen music at anywhere. on the bus , on the subway.
+It is very convenient by iphone, I can listen to music anywhere. on the bus, on the subway. and Watch music performance on the website is cheaper than the music center, I only need to pay litte money for it.
 ```